 As mentioned above, measuring instruments in service influence public interests most profoundly so that a good strategy in metrological control is to concentrate more on their operation after having been put in service (in use).
 Various combinations of activities of legal metrological control to tackle effectively the protection of public interest associated with measurements in use (in service) are imaginable but the intervention strategies can be best exemplified on three basic real-life models.
 They will now be discussed in turn.

-6.2.1 Subsequent verification of legally controlled measuring instruments charged to their users complemented by actions of in-service surveillance as a form of metrological supervision (the German model) - see OIML D 9.
+5.2.1 Subsequent verification of legally controlled measuring instruments charged to their users complemented by actions of in-service surveillance as a form of metrological supervision (the German model) - see OIML D 9

-All the activities are normally carried out by a single government body (authority) in any given constituency.
+All the activities are normally carried out by a single Government body (authority) in any given constituency.
 The fee to be charged for verification was originally an administrative fee, in the sense that it was treated as part of government revenue.
-Nowadays it is frequently a contractual payment (including a profit margin), as it is an income of the body charging it.
+Nowadays it is frequently a contractual payment (inclusive of a profit) being an income of the body charging it.
 The characteristic feature of this arrangement is that users cannot be held solely responsible for non-compliances with the regulations after being subject to a mandatory operation in fixed intervals for which they have to pay.
-Together with type approval and initial verification, the whole system by itself should guarantee the continual compliance of those measuring instruments with the regulations2.
+Together with type approval and initial verification, the whole system by itself should guarantee the continual compliance of those measuring instruments with the regulations."
 This is a system which happens to have been applied predominantly in European countries; its origin could be traced back to German speaking countries and countries in their circle of influence.
 This system of legal metrology has been designed to impose a minimal burden on taxpayers.
 That is an obvious advantage, but may be a two-edged sword, since the existence of fees attracts the interest of the private sector.
-Otherwise, with a relatively high degree of impartiality (since tests are performed by a third party body but charged to those being controlled) this arrangement is the best one if the government legal metrology services involved are flexible enough in their operation to be able to manage the necessary coordination with servicing organizations when verification is performed in-situ.